gidihup/ski-app_njs/README.md

 **2. App deployment on infrastructure using a bash script**

-  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;After terraforms builds the EC2 Instance, it calls the bash script, **bootstrap.sh**, to deploy the app.
-  The bootstrap script does the following:
+After terraforms builds the EC2 Instance, it calls the bash script, **bootstrap.sh**, to deploy the app.The bootstrap script does the following:

   - Installs Docker community edition and other utilities
   - Starts and enables Docker (if not already started)